zygos/wd-material/material/4-node/2-capstone/4-capstone.md

 ## Submission

-Submit your files to the GitHub repository.
+Submit your files to the your personal GitHub account as a public repository and link this repository in your Turing College submission repository.

 Include a comprehensive README explaining the project, setup instructions, key technologies, and how to interact with the application.